The Passion of the Christ: Distribution and marketing

 Gibson began production on his film without securing outside funding or distribution.
 In 2002, he explained why he could not get backing from the Hollywood studios: "This is a film about something that nobody wants to touch, shot in two dead languages."
 Gibson and his company Icon Productions provided the film's sole backing, spending about $30 million on production costs and an estimated $15 million on marketing.
 After early accusations of antisemitism, it became difficult for Gibson to find an American distribution company.
-20th Century Fox initially had a first-look deal with Icon but decided to pass on the film in response to public protests.
-In order to avoid the spectacle of other studios turning down the film and to avoid subjecting the distributor to the same intense public criticism he had received, Gibson decided to distribute the film in the United States himself, with the aid of Newmarket Films.
+20th Century Fox initially had a first-look deal with Icon but decided to pass on the film in response to public protests; Fox did however release the film on domestic home media as well as in Latin America and Asia-Pacific.
+In order to avoid the spectacle of other studios turning down the film and to avoid subjecting the distributor to the same intense public criticism he had received, Gibson decided to distribute the film in the United States himself, with the aid of independent distributor Newmarket Films.
+Gibson handled the distribution and marketing on his own, whilst Newmarket assisted with shipping prints of the film and collecting the revenue from theaters.

 Gibson departed from the usual film marketing formula.
 He employed a small-scale television advertising campaign with no press junkets.
 Similar to marketing campaigns for earlier biblical films like The King of Kings, The Passion of the Christ was heavily promoted by many church groups, both within their organizations and to the public.
 Typical licensed merchandise like posters, T-shirts, coffee mugs and jewelry was sold through retailers and websites.
 The United Methodist Church stated that many of its members, like other Christians, felt that the film was a good way to evangelize non-believers.
 As a result, many congregations planned to be at the theaters, and some set up tables to answer questions and share prayers.
 Rev. John Tanner, pastor of Cove United Methodist Church in Hampton Cove, Alabama, said: "They feel the film presents a unique opportunity to share Christianity in a way today's public can identify with."
 The Seventh-day Adventist Church also expressed a similar endorsement of the picture.
+More than a dozen Catholic bishops and cardinals issued statements praising the film.